 Whether you are a sodium citrate supplier, a member of a research and development team, or a procurement professional, you can count on food grade ingredient distribution from Brenntag North America.
 Our clean label alternatives, tailor-made supply chain solutions, and just-in-time deliveries are designed to support your business’s success.

 Thanks to our portfolio of more than 10,000 products, combined with our distribution network that stretches across more than 70 countries and 500 locations, you will always get the quality products you need on time and in the quantity you require.
-To enjoy dedicated support and timely delivery of all the food grade ingredients your company needs:

 This document is for informational purposes only.
 You accept sole responsibility for reading and complying with the Safety Data Sheets (SDS’s), as well as any other safety information, relating to the products listed herein.
 The information contained herein is based on Brenntag’s knowledge at the time of publication or release and not on any publications, independent studies, empirical evidence or other form of verification.
 You should not use or rely on any statements contained herein as a basis for any representations or warranties to your customers or end users as to the safety, efficacy or suitability of any product or for purposes of ensuring your compliance with any laws or regulations.
 Brenntag makes no warranties, express or implied, as to the accuracy, completeness, or adequacy of the information contained herein or as to fitness of any product for any particular purpose.
 Nothing contained herein shall be construed as an authorization to use or an inducement to practice any patent, trade secret or other intellectual property right.
 Before producing and distributing any product, it is your sole responsibility to adequately test and document the performance of the product and acquire any required intellectual property rights.
 You assume all risks for failing to do so and Brenntag shall not be liable (regardless of fault) to you, your employees, customers or end users or any third party for direct, special or consequential damages arising out of or in connection with the furnishing or use of this information.
 Please contact your local Brenntag representative if you have any questions about this information.